 Download a PDF of the above Jasper hiking map to enlarge the map of the Old Fort Point loop trail.

-Getting to the Old Fort Point, Jasper, trailhead
+Getting to the start of the Old Fort Point, Jasper, trail

-The trailhead is a mile (1.6 km) from Jasper town.
+The Old Fort Point trailhead is a mile (1.6 km) from the town of Jasper.

 You’ll see the parking lot on your right, just after the bridge.